imwrdo/artificial-intelligence/README.md

   - Description: This lab contains my implementation of the classic game Tic-Tac-Toe with artificial intelligence powered by two search algorithms: Minimax and Alpha-Beta Pruning.
 Developed as part of my university lab project, this program demonstrates the application of these algorithms in creating a challenging opponent for the game.
   - Folder: Lab3
   - Status: Completed and Published
+4. Classification
+  - Description: In our lab, we dive into the world of classification in Machine Learning, where data is categorized into predefined classes.
+Participants explore a variety of algorithms, from traditional ones like decision trees and support vector machines to cutting-edge deep learning techniques such as convolutional neural networks.
+Through hands-on experimentation and theoretical understanding, attendees gain insights into model evaluation, performance tuning, and the interpretability of classification results.
+Join us to unravel the intricacies of pattern recognition and its applications across diverse domains.
+  - Folder: Lab4
+  - Status: In progress